-GREENBUILD 2013, November 20-22, 2013.
-Greenbuild’s international conference and expo will be held in Philadelphia, PA.
+GREENBUILD 2014, October 22-24, 2014.
+Greenbuild’s international conference and expo will be held in New Orleans, LA.
 It is dedicated to green building products and services and will feature three days of educational sessions, green building tours and seminars.
 For more information, visit www.greenbuildexpo.org.

 NATIONAL BUILDING MUSEUM PROGRAMS & EXHIBITS.
 The National Building Museum in Washington, DC, offers a series of exhibits and programs throughout the year on topics dealing with architectural design and building.
 Many of the programs qualify for AIA continuing-education units.
-Exhibitions include “Palaces for the People: Guastavino and America’s Great Public Spaces,” which features large-scale color photography of tile constructions created by the Guastavino family, original drawings, patents and advertisements of the Guastavino Company, as well as a full-scaled tile vault and construction demonstrations.
 The building itself is worth the visit, and 45-minute walk-in tours are offered daily.
 For details on current programs and a tour schedule, go to www.nbm.org.